 There are several ASTM and ISO testing standards that are relevant to medical adhesives.
 These include:

-ADMET has provided adhesive testing systems to leading medical device manufactures, universities and research laboratories.
+ADMET has provided adhesive testing systems to leading medical device manufacturers, universities, and research laboratories.
 We offer a full range of adhesive testing systems featuring constant-rate-of-extension (CRE) and constant-rate-of-load (CRL) control, allowing you to perform a wide variety of adhesive tests to ASTM or ISO standards.
 ADMET systems will automatically perform and report all required calculations.
 Our wide range of fixtures, grips, and environmental chambers will accommodate nearly any application.
 Modifications to systems as well as custom fixtures can be designed for special applications.